nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * The `AMOUNT` accepts a decimal number with up to 2 decimal places.
 A `-` can be added as prefix to indicate negative amount.
 * The `DATE` accepts date formatted in the form `DDMMYYYY` i.e.`10102024`.
 * The `CATEGORY` accepts non-empty strings that are alphanumeric with spaces.
+Category will be capitalised automatically.

 :bulb: **Tip:** The index aligns with the address book including when it is filtered. <br>
 :bulb: **Tip:** If the transaction happened on the current day, the date parameter can be omitted.<br>